LHarveyDev/homes-for-hounds/README.md

 - The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)

-- [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+- [Bootstrap4](https://getbootstrap.com/docs/4.6.2/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

-- [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)

 ### Content